 The Twining family originated from Gloucestershire, and often found employment in the weaving industry.
-In 1684 recession in the trade led Daniel Twining to migrate to London with his family.
+Recession in the trade led Daniel Twining to migrate to London with his family in 1684.
 In 1706 his son, Thomas Twining (1675 – 1741), acquired Tom’s Coffee House on Deveraux Court, at the back of 216 Strand.
 The shop was well-sited to serve the aristocracy.

 As well as coffee, Twining began to sell the rare but fashionable tea.
-By 1711 Twining was supplying tea by royal appointment to Queen Anne.
+Twining was supplying tea by royal appointment to Queen Anne by 1711.
 In 1717 Twining acquired the Golden Lyon at 216 Strand: the company still trades from the same premises today.
-By 1734 coffee had been phased out in order to focus on tea.
+Coffee had been phased out in order to focus on tea by 1734.

 Thomas’s son, Daniel Twining, took over the business, and by 1749 was exporting tea to America.
 Between 1762 and 1782 the firm was run by Daniel’s widow, Mary Twining.

 In 1782 Richard Twining (1749 – 1824) took over the company’s management.
 In 1784 he advised the Prime Minister, William Pitt the Younger, to dramatically reduce the tax on tea to reduce smuggling.
 Tea sales subsequently quadrupled.

 In 1787 Twining introduced its current logo, reputedly the oldest commercial logo to be in continuous use since its inception.

 In an 1814 letter, Jane Austen revealed herself to be a Twining tea customer.